 A visit to the Christmas market is a family-friendly and technically free thing to do in December.
 Berlin probably has more than a 100 big and small Christmas or winter markets of different types all over the city offering mulled wine, winter food like creamed mushrooms or kale and sausage stews.
 Depending on where you are staying, you’ll have the choice of which Christmas market in Berlin you might want to visit.
 If you are into exquisite sweets and craftsmanship, the beautiful market at Gendarmenmarkt might be your cup of tea.
 If you like action and enjoy roller coaster rides, the Christmas market near the Alexa shopping center near Alexanderplatz would be a great choice, just to name a few.
 You might even like to take a Christmas Markets walking tour (GetYourGuide).

-Christmas Circus (December 16-February)
+Christmas Circus (December 14-January 6, 2019)

 Christmas Garden at the Botanical Garden